ZachIsAGardner/Zeef/GameManager/README.md

 * This holds the actual information that is referenced by DB objects
 * A Reference Object's information never changes

-## Info ##
-* Other ZeeFramework components are expected to be attached to the ZeeGame singleton object

 ### Dependencies: ###
 * Zeef.Sound